- Last Updated: May 16, 2026

 Digital Signatures vs Electronic Signatures Compared

-- Electronic signature (e-signature) is any electronic process that indicates acceptance or approval of a document or contract.
+- An electronic signature (e-signature) is any electronic process that indicates acceptance or approval of a document or contract.
 It can be as simple as typing your name, clicking “I Agree,” or a scanned image of a handwritten signature.

-- Digital signature is a subset of electronic signatures but uses cryptographic methods to ensure document integrity and verify the signer’s identity.
+- A digital signature is a subset of electronic signatures but uses cryptographic methods to ensure document integrity and verify the signer’s identity.
 It offers higher security through encryption.

 Not all e-signatures are created equal.
-To understand the stakes, it helps to compare standard e-signatures with HIPAA compliant ones.
+To understand the stakes, it helps to compare Here’s how standard e-signatures compare with HIPAA compliant ones.

 HIPAA Compliant vs. Standard E-Signatures: What’s the Difference?